 We currently have products in various stages of development, including new opthamology, women's health and CNS products, among others.
 Such clinical trials are costly and may not result in successful outcomes.
 The results of preclinical studies and early clinical studies may not be predictive of the results of later-stage clinical studies.
 Product candidates that have shown promising results in early-stage clinical studies may still suffer significant setbacks in subsequent clinical studies.
-There is a high rate of failure for products proceeding through clinical studies, and product candidates in later stages of clinical studies may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical studies.
-Clinical studies may not proceed as planned or be completed on schedule, if at all.
+There is a high rate of failure for products proceeding through clinical studies, and product candidates in later stages of clinical studies may not proceed as planned or be completed on schedule, if at all.
 The rate of completion of clinical trials is significantly dependent upon a number of factors, including the rate of patient enrollment.
 We may not be able to attract a sufficient number of sites or enroll a sufficient number of patients in a timely manner in order to complete clinical trials.
 Moreover, nonclinical and clinical data are often susceptible to varying interpretations and analyses, and our data may not provide adequate efficacy and safety information to obtain regulatory approval of our candidates.
 We cannot be sure that our business expenditures, including but not limited to our expenditures related to internally developed products, our EsmyaTM product, products acquired in past acquisitions, or products of our third-party partners, among others, will result in the successful discovery, development or launch of branded products that will prove to be commercially successful or will improve the long-term profitability of our business.
 If such business expenditures do not result in successful discovery, development or launch of commercially successful branded products our results of operations and financial condition could be materially adversely affected.